vanilla/vanilla/plugins/HtmLawed/htmLawed/htmLawed_README.txt

   *Function arguments* for htmLawed are:

-  *  '$in' - 1st argument; a text string; the *input text* to be processed.
+  *  '$in' - first argument; a text string; the *input text* to be processed.
 Any extraneous slashes added by PHP when `magic quotes` are enabled should be removed beforehand using PHP's 'stripslashes()' function.

-  *  '$config' - 2nd argument; an associative array; optional (named '$C' in htmLawed code).
+  *  '$config' - second argument; an associative array; optional; named '$C' within htmLawed code.
 The array has keys with names like 'balance' and 'keep_bad', and the values, which can be boolean, string, or array, depending on the key, are read to accordingly set the *configurable parameters* (indicated by the keys).
 All configurable parameters receive some default value if the value to be used is not specified by the user through '$config'. `Finalized` '$config' is thus a filtered and possibly larger array.

-  *  '$spec' - 3rd argument; a text string; optional.
+  *  '$spec' - third argument; a text string; optional.
 The string has rules, written in an htmLawed-designated format, *specifying* element-specific attribute and attribute value restrictions.
-Function 'hl_spec()' is used to convert the string to an associative-array for internal use. `Finalized` '$spec' is thus an array.
+Function 'hl_spec()' is used to convert the string to an associative-array, named '$S' within htmLawed code, for internal use. `Finalized` '$spec' is thus an array.

   `Finalized` '$config' and '$spec' are made *global variables* while htmLawed is at work.
 Values of any pre-existing global variables with same names are noted, and their values are restored after htmLawed finishes processing the input (to capture the `finalized` values, the 'show_settings' parameter of '$config' should be used).
 Depending on '$config', another global variable 'hl_Ids', to track 'id' attribute values for uniqueness, may be set.
 Unlike the other two variables, this one is not reset (or unset) post-processing.